 Cooperative Mines of Cerro Rico

-Entering the mines is like a step in to the past.
+Entering the mines is like a step back in time.
 It is a demanding, shocking yet memorable experience.
 Visitors can experience conditions much the same as when the Spanish used Andean peasants as slave labourers to work the wealth from the silver deposits in the hills.
 Guided tours lead groups along the narrow tunnels and up rickety ladders, stopping along the way to chat to the miners at work.
 Working conditions are primitive, shafts are poorly ventilated and safety provisions barely exist.
 The miners work by hand, chipping away at the rock and hewing out rough shafts in which to place their dynamite.
 An occasional blast shakes the tunnels and deafens the ears.
-Thousands of miners work their way through the mountain with no overall control or plan, chewing their way through bags of coca leaves to fend off hunger and exhaustion, in the hope of hitting a rare vein of silver.
+Thousands of miners work their way through the mountain with no overall control or plan, chewing their way through bags of coca leaves to fend off hunger, exhaustion and altitude sickness, in the hope of hitting a rare vein of silver.